ioBroker/ioBroker.face/README.md

 ## Todo
 - [ ] Check in backend if some person is found on the image and if not do not send the image to the cloud.
-- [ ] Add an option to check the images in backend before sending to the cloud (in the configuration).
+- [ ] Add an option to check the images in the backend before sending to the cloud (in the configuration).

 <!--
 	Placeholder for the next version (at the beginning of the line):